lukegammon/node-jwtAuth/README.md

 # node-jwtAuth
-user authentication using jwt and node
+User authentication using mongoDB jwt and node